d2l-ai/d2l-en/chapter_convolutional-neural-networks/pooling.md

-In both cases, as with the cross-correlation operator, we can think of the pooling window as starting from the top left of the input tensor and sliding across the input tensor from left to right and top to bottom.
+In both cases, as with the cross-correlation operator, we can think of the pooling window as starting from the upper-left of the input tensor and sliding across the input tensor from left to right and top to bottom.
 At each location that the pooling window hits, it computes the maximum or average